 Polymyalgia rheumatica - is often also present

-Up to half of people with GCA develop a related condition called polymyalgia rheumatica (PMR).
-If this develops it often occurs at the same time but may occur before or after the development of GCA.
+Up to half of people with temporal arteritis develop a related condition called polymyalgia rheumatica (PMR).
+If this develops it often occurs at the same time but may occur before or after the development of temporal arteritis (giant cell arteritis).
 The typical symptoms of PMR are pain, tenderness and stiffness of muscles around the shoulders and upper arms, and sometimes around the hips and neck.
 PMR is due to inflammation in the affected muscles, but the cause is unknown.
 The treatment is similar for both conditions.
 Treatment for PMR is usually very effective.
-See separate leaflet called Polymyalgia Rheumatica for more details.
+See the separate leaflet called Polymyalgia Rheumatica for more details.

-What are the possible complications of giant cell arteritis?
+What are the possible complications of temporal arteritis?

 Note: complications are much less likely to occur if treatment is started soon after symptoms begin.